Let me preface this by saying that this is not a crafts blog. And yet here I am trying to show you how to be crafty?

 I've got some guest posts lined up from ladies with great ideas - I'm so excited to be drawing on their expertise and I'd love it if you'd join me!

-Here's a sensory bin you could create, free printable coloring book, a lacing cross tutorial, a candlelit prayer card, and an alleluia banner to prepare for Easter.
+Here's a sensory bin you could create, a free printable coloring book, a lacing cross tutorial, a candlelit prayer card, and an alleluia banner to prepare for Easter.

 Week 1: